Toronto Rent vs Buy Calculator 2026 | Own In Toronto

 What Owners Often Miss

-• Closing costs — Land Transfer Tax, legal fees, and title insurance add $25,000–$40,000 on a $650K purchase in Toronto before you move in.
+• Closing costs: Land Transfer Tax, legal fees, and title insurance add roughly $21,000 to $24,000 on a $650K Toronto purchase before you move in.

-• Special assessments — condo owners can face unexpected one-time charges if the reserve fund falls short of major repairs.
+• Special assessments: condo owners can face unexpected one-time charges if the reserve fund falls short of major repairs.

-• Property tax increases — Toronto property taxes are adjusted periodically and tend to rise over time.
+• Property tax increases: Toronto property taxes are adjusted periodically and tend to rise over time.

 Important for First-Time Buyers